 Because all of the work involved in the day-to-day operation of the gallery is done by the members, the sales commission for artwork sales is considerably lower than at other fine art galleries.

 INFORMATION FOR PROSPECTIVE MEMBERS

 Alaska and Homer artists are cordially invited to have their artwork juried in and, upon acceptance, apply for membership in the cooperative.
 The jurying process takes place at regular meetings held the third Wednesday of each month.
 If you would like to be part of a thriving, successful art gallery owned and operated by its members, please stop by the gallery or contact us by phone or email.
 If interested, here is the brochure entitled Invitation to Artists.

 Ptarmigan Arts is a member of the Homer Council on the Arts and the Homer Chamber of Commerce.
 Many members generously volunteer their time and artwork throughout the year in support of local non-profit organizations.

 In the mid-1990s, the gallery established a scholarship fund and an annual award for local high school students to encourage their education in the visual arts.
 In recent years the scholarship fund was transferred to the Homer Foundation and is now supported by a permanent endowment fund.
 The proceeds of the fund are used to provide an annual $1,000 scholarship to a deserving student who shows promise in the arts.

-If you know of or have a family member that is a high school student (11th or 12th grade) who would like to apply for this scholarship, please see the 2018 Ptarmigan Arts Scholarship Form for information and application.
+If you know of or have a family member that is a high school student (11th or 12th grade) who would like to apply for this scholarship, please see the 2021 Ptarmigan Arts Visual Arts Scholarship Application for information and the online application.
 If you are interested in making a tax-deductible donation or a bequest to the scholarship fund through the Homer Foundation, please contact us for more information or email at firstname.lastname@example.org.